 A pediatric pulmonary review concluded that vaping may increase risk of developing chronic lung disease [77].
 The authors indicated that vaping is associated with both in vitro and in vivo airway mucociliary dysfunction, increased epithelial cell, macrophage death, as well as dysregulation of airway epithelium.
 Indeed, data from our current study point to these adverse respiratory impacts among adolescents who use e-cigs.
 Our findings demonstrate that significant changes in airway resistance that result from vape exposure may precede the development of adverse respiratory symptoms and that vape exposure negatively impacts adolescent lung function during a critical stage of their lung development.
 We also establish that vape exposure results in changes in gene expression in inflammatory pathways and genes involved in ciliary function in the nasal epithelium and that this may be biological mechanism that underlies the development of airflow obstruction in this at-risk population.

 Limitations of our study include the small sample size, the cross-sectional nature of the study, and the lack of exposure assessment specific to e-cigarettes in this cohort.
 Future investigations in this at-risk adolescent population will be needed to assess the longitudinal impact of habitual vape exposure on lung function outcomes and should include a more comprehensive exposure assessment of the contents of vape smoke.
 Our data indicates that vaping is associated with impaired lung function in adolescents and extensive changes in nasal epithelial gene expression.
-While limited in sample size, our results adds to the currently limited knowledge on the chronic effects of vape exposures.
+While limited in sample size, our results add to the currently limited knowledge on the chronic effects of vape exposures.
 Given the paucity of information on the effects of vaping on the airway epithelium and the high-risk youth population with access to these devices, our work suggests that further research is needed to help characterize vaping exposure and its impact on lung function, nasal epithelial gene expression, and how vaping cessation may reverse these changes.

 References